 The R2P Focal Points initiative was launched in September 2010 by the governments of Denmark and Ghana in collaboration with the Global Centre for the Responsibility to Protect at the annual Ministerial Meeting on the Responsibility to Protect held during the opening of the United Nations General Assembly.
 Since then the governments of Australia and Costa Rica have also joined the facilitating group.

-The first meeting of R2P Focal Points was held in May 2011.
+The first meeting of the Global Network of R2P Focal Points was held in May 2011 in New York.
 The meeting served the purpose for setting up a network of national R2P Focal Points for the prevention of mass atrocities.
-Thirty-one countries, representing all regions of the world, participated in this meeting.
+More than 30 countries, representing all regions of the world, participated in the meeting.
 The meeting provided the participants with an opportunity to highlight conceptual questions and challenges.
-Participants recognized that for the initiative to move forward, greater clarity was required regarding the role and responsibilities of national R2P Focal Points.
+Participants also recognized that for the initiative to move forward, greater clarity was required regarding the role and responsibilities of national R2P Focal Points.

 In order to address some of the challenges identified by participants at the first meeting the Global Centre, in collaboration with the Stanley Foundation, convened R2P Focal Points, UN mission Ambassadors and experts, UN officials and mass atrocity specialists for a preparatory workshop in February 2012.

 Reflecting on the objectives and orientation of R2P Focal Points participants outlined the following elements:

 • Mass atrocity risk is dynamic and universal.
 Developing national capacities to prevent and halt atrocities involves a process of continuous self-reflection relevant to all states.

 • The specific profile of the R2P Focal Point should be determined by national context and capacities.

 • The R2P Focal Point should possess deep insight into the workings of their national system and a skill for operating within the nuances of their institutional context.
 They should be positioned with the authority to convene policymakers across relevant institutions.